Shopify store analytics is hard. It doesn’t have to be.

 You’re floating on an ocean of information, yet you can’t find a good place to fish.

 So for 99% of users, what’s needed is simplicity.
 One application famed for its simplicity is Shopify – the popular e-commerce platform used by millions of websites and hundreds of millions of customers.
 At distil.ai we’re a big fan – so much so we’ve built a free application for it!
-A plug-in that enables deeper insights from your data by making it easier to understand – based on a simple concept.
+An App that enables deeper insights from your data by making it easier to understand – based on a simple concept.

 We call that concept Analytics Cards.
 Let’s look at how they work.